awsdocs/amazon-ecr-user-guide/doc_source/get-set-up-for-amazon-ecr.md

 To verify the sign\-in link for IAM users for your account, open the IAM console and check under **IAM users sign\-in link** on the dashboard\.

 For more information about IAM, see the [AWS Identity and Access Management User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

-## Install the AWS CLI<a name="install_aws_cli"></a>

-You can use the AWS command line tools to issue commands at your system's command line to perform Amazon ECS and AWS tasks\.
-This can be faster and more convenient than using the console\.
-The command line tools are also useful for building scripts that perform AWS tasks\.

-To use the AWS CLI with Amazon ECR, install the latest AWS CLI version \(Amazon ECR functionality is available in the AWS CLI starting with version 1\.9\.15\)\.
-You can check your AWS CLI version with the aws \-\-version command\.
-For information about installing the AWS CLI or upgrading it to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.

-## Install Docker<a name="setup_install_docker"></a>

-To use the Docker CLI with Amazon ECR, you must first install Docker on your system\.
-For information about installing Docker and getting familiar with the tools, see [Getting Started with Amazon ECR using the AWS CLI](getting-started-cli.md)\.